Clients

 Opening a client

 Click any row in the Clients tab to open that client’s workspace.
-The detail view has five tabs:
+The detail view has seven tabs:

 | Tab | What’s there |